Other people’s words about … things falling apart

 We think that the point is to pass the test or overcome the problem, but the truth is that things don’t really get solved.
 They come together and they fall apart.
 Then they come together again and fall apart again.
 It’s just like that.
 The healing comes from letting there be room for all of this to happen: room for grief, for relief, for misery, for joy.

 These days, I would quibble with Pema Chodron’s use of the word healing — isn’t that just another way of saying you can solve things? — but then, I’m not a Buddhist.
 Or a Nun.

 Still, I like the notion of things falling apart and then coming together again, only to fall apart once more; I find it immensely comforting.
 Even more, I like Pema Chodron’s simple statement, neither defeatist not celebratory, that life is just like that.

 It is just like that, isn’t it?

-I took the photographs accompanying today’s posts during our most recent camping trip in Yorke Peninsula.
+The photographs accompanying today’s posts come from a recent trip to Yorke Peninsula.
 It was mid-November, and the late-spring flowers dappled the dunes.
 Fan flowers, common sea heath, grasses, sedges, acacias and other flowers I couldn’t identify and don’t usually see at home had sprung up everywhere, in every bare patch of sandy ground, in every sheltered nook, in every little cranny in the rocks.
 Walking amongst them, I felt things come together again in my heart, for a little while.

 And then — well, then I let go.
 And walked on.